-For more information on the SCOM LAM, drop us a line firstname.lastname@example.org.
+For more information on the SCOM LAM, drop us a line at firstname.lastname@example.org.

 Looking for an easy way to stay connected with us?
-Follow Moogsoft by joining us here: Linkedln, Twitter and Facebook.
-Also be sure to sign up to receive our monthly newsletter, Across Silos, for a round up on the world of IT Operational Analytics (ITOA).
+Follow Moogsoft by joining us here: Linkedln and Twitter.
+Also be sure to sign up to receive our monthly newsletter, The Weekly Wire, for a round up on the world of AIOps.